frost-beta/node-mlx/README.md

 * The `distributed` module has not been implemented.
 * The `mx.custom_function` API has not been implemented.
+* The custom Metal kernel has not been implemented.
 * It is not supported using JavaScript Array as index.
 * The function passed to `mx.vmap` must have all parameters being `mx.array`.
 * The captured `inputs`/`outputs` parameters of `mx.compile` has not been